Breathing apparatus entry control procedures

 - Initiate the use of rapid/initial deployment BA procedures following a suitable and sufficient assessment of the risks versus the likely benefits.
-See National Operational Guidance: Incident command
+Refer to National Operational Guidance: Incident command – Ineffective safety management

 - Inform fire and rescue control that rapid/initial deployment procedures are in use